-- (c) Barrier due to prevailing practice: prevailing practice or existing regulatory or policy requirements would have led to implementation of a technology with higher emissions; - (d) Other barriers: without the project activity, for another specific reason identified by the project participant, such as institutional barriers or limited information, managerial resources, organizational capacity, financial resources, or capacity to absorb new technologies, emissions would have been higher."
+- (b) Technological barrier: a less technologically advanced alternative to the project activity involves lower risks due to the performance uncertainty or low market share of the new technology adopted for the project activity and so would have led to higher emissions; - (c) Barrier due to prevailing practice: prevailing practice or existing regulatory or policy requirements would have led to implementation of a technology with higher emissions; - (d) Other barriers: without the project activity, for another specific reason identified by the project participant, such as institutional barriers or limited information, managerial resources, organizational capacity, financial resources, or capacity to absorb new technologies, emissions would have been higher."

-The project activity had been initiated in December 19th, 2002, 05/01/2003 as stated in the Resolution n^o 71 of March the 8th of 2001 issued by ANEEL, which authorizes Agro Rio Von Den Steinen Ltda.
-(ARS) to be established as an Independent Power Producer3.
+The project activity had been initiated in December 19th, 2002, 05/01/2003 as stated in the Resolution no 71 of March the 8th of 2001 issued by ANEEL, which authorizes Agro Rio Von Den Steinen Ltda.
+(ARS) to be established as an Independent Power Producer.
 However, the ARSSHP is now planned to start supplying electricity to the grid by January 2008.